allinbits/dither/README.md

-# discovery-client
+# depth-client

-> A client for Cosmos Hub chat.
+> A web client for Depth.

 ## Build Setup